 Myth 2: Hacking Uses High Tech Software That the Average Person Wouldn’t Understand

-Watch any movie that features hacking as a plot element, and you’ll see that the process of hacking is glamorized with the use of advanced looking applications, cryptic symbols, and the infamous ‘uploading virus’ graphic that is often used.
+Watch any movie that features hacking as a plot element, and you’ll see that the process of hacking is glamorized with the use of advanced-looking applications, cryptic symbols, and the infamous ‘uploading virus’ graphic that is often used.

-The reality of hacking is much different to what Hollywood makes it out to be, and you can safely assume that a glance at a hacker’s screen wouldn’t reveal anything that stands out as being suspicious.
+The reality of hacking is much different from what Hollywood makes it out to be, and you can safely assume that a glance at a hacker’s screen wouldn’t reveal anything that stands out as being suspicious.

 Myth 3: An Interest in Hacking Will Not Lead to a Career

 This has to be one of the biggest myths of all.
 People that enjoy hacking are usually technically minded people who like the challenge of identifying security flaws and exploiting them.
 For the majority of people, a passion for hacking is not related to malicious behavior, and there are countless legitimate hacking conventions held around the world every year.
-Leading security companies hire the best hackers in the world, because they are amongst the few people who have the experience and analytical skills to identify the deepest security risks, and they can develop solutions that are specifically intended to repel hackers.
+Leading security companies hire the best hackers in the world, because they are among the few people who have the experience and analytical skills to identify the deepest security risks, and they can develop solutions that are specifically intended to repel hackers.